mru-csis-1501-201904-001/course.notes/can.you.do.these.things.md

 - [ ] ...how to add things to an ArrayList.
 - [ ] ...how to remove things from an ArrayList.
 - [ ] ...how to get things from a specific index in an ArrayList.
+- [ ] ...how to change things at a specific index in an ArrayList.
 - [ ] ...how to find the number of things in an ArrayList.
 - [ ] ...how to iterate through elements of an ArrayList.